brinapatel/deploy_lambda_using_github_actions/README.md

 This project tests the deployment of AWS Lambda functions using GitHub Actions.
+The idea is to automate the process of manually deploying lambda functions.